dmhliu/dmhliu.github.io/_posts/2011-12-31-buildtest.md

 ### Will a tree model perform better?

-Linear regression isnt really working well for this data.
-Shall we see if a tree model can better handle the non-monotonic change in workload?
+Based the R-squared error metric, linear regression isn't really working well for this data.
+There is just too much variance that isn't accounted for.
+Let us see if a tree model can better handle the non-monotonic changes in workload.
 Using the same train / test split from above, we have to shape the arrays differently before feeding them to the tree ensemble.

     interactive(children=(IntSlider(value=3, description='max_depth', max=10, min=1), IntRangeSlider(value=(0, 120…